evandroreis-cordya/dotfiles/README.md

 | `start_jarvis.zsh` | Main entry script that calls setup.zsh with default arguments |
 | `setup.zsh` | Main setup script and hub for calling other scripts |
 | `create_local_config_files.zsh` | Creation of local configurations (.local) |

+## Modular Configuration Approach

+The jarvistoolset now uses a modular configuration approach for all programming languages and development tools.
+Instead of directly modifying `.zshrc`, `.zprofile`, or `.profile`, each tool or language creates its own configuration file in `$HOME/.jarvistoolset/zsh_configs/`.

+Benefits of this approach:
+- Prevents duplicate entries in shell configuration files
+- Makes it easier to update or modify configurations for specific tools
+- Improves organization by keeping related configurations together
+- Simplifies troubleshooting by isolating configuration issues

+All configuration files are automatically loaded by a single entry in `.zshrc` that sources all files in the `zsh_configs` directory.

 ## System Preferences